luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 #### Hypotheses

-As mentioned previously, energy consumption per run per set size will the primary metirc for our analysis.
-We are examining two relationships, between different complexity algorithms and between the same algorithms acorss langauages.
-To show the noramality of our data we expect
+As mentioned previously, energy consumption per run per set size will be the primary metric for our analysis.
+We are examining two relationships, between different complexity algorithms and between the same algorithms across languages.
 - **Algorithmic Complexity Energy Analysis:**
   - To prove the normality of the data, we will use a set of Shapiro-Wilk tests:
   $$H_0^{(i)}: p \geq 0.05, Data\ is\ normally\ distributed\ \forall i \in {Algorithms}$$